anapsix/dynamicinfradays/user/pages/2016-boston-home/_speakers/features.md

     - header: <a href="/2016-boston-programme#jonasr">Jonas Rosland</a>
       text: "Jonas is a Developer Advocate at EMC {code} and a Docker Captain."
       icon: user
+    - header: <a href="/2016-boston-programme#endres">Endre Sara</a>
+      text: "Endre is the VP of Advanced Solutions at VMTurbo."
+      icon: user
     - header: <a href="/2016-boston-programme#maltes">Malte Schwarzkopf</a>
       text: "Malte co-leads the development of Firmament and worked with the Borg and Omega teams at Google."
       icon: user